kigensky/Next.js-Beginner-s-Toolkit-/README.md

 ### Example: Understanding Next.js Routing

-**Learning Goal**: "I want to improve my understanding of routing in NextJS"
+**Learning Goal**: "I want to improve my understanding of routing in Nextjs.

+1. Could you explain this feature with simple examples?

+2. Show me 3 practical use cases where this would be valuable

+3. Provide a small project idea that would help me practice this feature

+4. What common mistakes should I avoid when using this feature?"

 #### 1. **Could you explain this feature with simple examples?**